PlanterApp/planter_blog/content/posts/garden-summary-gardener-scott/index.md

 ![Screenshot of the Garden Summary plant quantity view.](screenshot-2023-06-06-at-4.10.59-pm.png "The Garden Summary shows exactly how many of each plant you've got in a bed, and breaks it down by variety.")

 Ever found yourself in a nursery, scratching your head, wondering how many plants or seeds to buy?
 Worry no more!
-With the Garden Summary, we provide you with the exact quantity of each plant and variety in your garden bed.
+With the summary view, we provide you with the exact quantity of each plant and variety in your garden bed.
 It takes the guesswork out of your shopping list, making sure you get just the right number of plants to thrive in your garden.

 ### Notes and Events:

-Keeping track of all the important notes and reminders for your garden can be overwhelming.
-Fear not!
-The Garden Summary compiles all of your garden’s notes, allowing you to have a quick and comprehensive overview.
+In addition to plant quantities, the Garden Summary shows all of your garden’s notes, allowing you to have a quick and comprehensive overview.
+At the moment it only includes garden-wide notes, but we plan to add plant-specific notes in the future (once we figure out a nice way to indicate *which* plant the note belongs to).

 ### Export and Share: